ietf-wg-cellar/ebml-specification/specification.markdown

 Document [@!W3C.REC-xml-20081126].
 An EBML Schema **MUST** be clearly associated with one or more EBML Document Types.
-An EBML Document Type is identified by a string stored within the EBML Header in the DocType Element -- for example, matroska or webm (see (#doctype-element)).
+An EBML Document Type is identified by a string stored within the EBML Header in the DocType Element -- for example, Matroska or WebM (see (#doctype-element)).
 The DocType value for an EBML Document Type **MUST** be unique, persistent, and described in the IANA Registry (see (#ebml-doctypes-registry)).